RokLenarcic/SmallWorld/README.md

 e.g. `(10.00000000000000001 - 10.00000000000000002) ^ 2 = 0.0000000000000000000.....`

-It might also be slower on platforms with slow floating point operations.
+It might also be slower on platforms with slow floating point operations or 32-bit platforms.

 ## KDTreeSpherical

-This variant uses a 3-D tree which models the world as a sphere.
-This solves problems with wrapping in 2 dimensions and with distance distortion, which is present in 2-D trees.
+This variant of the tree is created specifically for geographical data.
+It uses a 3-D tree which models the world as a sphere, projecting longitude and latitude onto the sphere.
+This solves problems with wrapping in 2 dimensions and with distance distortion of projecting a sphere onto a 2-D plane, which is present in 2-D trees.

-But it is slower by about 50%.
+The cost of better accuracy and wrapping is that it's slower by about 50%.
 The azimuth value should be between [-180,180] and inclination should be [-90,90].

 ## How fast is this?

 Fast enough.
 Single-threaded micro benchmark on Core i5 with 40k random points shows that 2-D trees need 400-500 (`int`) 500-600 (`double`) nanoseconds per lookup, 15% slower if using wrapping.
 3-D spherical tree needs 1100-1200 nanoseconds per lookup.

+Asking for multiple matches will slow things down significantly, asking for 5 nearest matches doubles the time required, asking for 10 nearest triples the time.
+This functionality was designed with fairly low number of matches in mind, if you need 100+ nearest points, let me know.